40 Health Symptoms You Should Never Ignore

 When this disease begins to develop, the brain's cortex is affected, which is responsible for managing finances and solving math equations.
 But Dr. Daniel Marson, PhD, from the Alzheimer's Disease Center at the University of Alabama in Birmingham, states, "it's a red flag if these issues persist on a regular basis."
 So, if you blanked on a calculation once or twice, don't fret.
 However, make a doctor's appointment right away if you're increasingly finding it harder to come up with the answers to basic calculations.

-Recommendation: Your doctor can put you through a series of tests to confirm or rule out Alzheimer’s.
+The Remedy Rx: Your doctor can put you through a series of tests to confirm or rule out Alzheimer's.
 If you are diagnosed, medications and treatment can help slow the progression of the disease.

 You feel dizzy a lot